Back to ROMForge

 5. Start copying — Press Copy to begin transferring.
 Progress bars and transfer speeds update live.

-Before using ROMForge, make sure your ROMs are organised in the same structure that your emulator’s operating system expects.
-Inside your main source directory, each console or platform should have its own folder — and inside those are your ROM files.
+Before using ROMForge, make sure your ROMs are organised in the same structure that your emulator's operating system expects.
+Inside your main source directory, each console or platform should have its own folder containing the ROM files.

 For example, your source directory might look like this:

-The folder names and structure depend entirely on the retro operating system or image you’re using (e.g. ArkOS, JELOS, 351ELEC, RetroOZ, etc.).
-ROMForge simply mirrors this structure when copying, so keeping your folders consistent ensures that games appear correctly on your handheld after copying.
+The folder names and structure depend entirely on the retro OS or image you're using (e.g. ArkOS, JELOS, 351ELEC, RetroOZ).
+ROMForge mirrors this structure when copying, so keeping your folders consistent ensures games appear correctly on your handheld.

-ROMForge finishes copying the current file before pausing, ensuring no partial or corrupted data.
-If the app or system crashes, the next copy session will automatically detect and overwrite incomplete files to guarantee data integrity.
+ROMForge finishes copying the current file before pausing, ensuring no partial or corrupted data ends up on the card.
+If the app or system crashes mid-transfer, the next copy session will automatically detect and overwrite any incomplete files to guarantee data integrity.

 Issue Cause Solution